- Prior to applying for the examination, you should carefully review the rules pertaining

 foreign documentation to the Board at least six months prior to the first day of the application

 filing period for the exam that they wish to take.
 If you are applying for the July

 examination you must have submitted your Foreign Evaluation

-and apply for the February 2014 will NOT receive
+and apply for the July 2014 exam will NOT receive

 a decision from the Board concerning their eligibility in time to take the exam.